 My thought on this is, no matter where we go and what we choose to photograph, how can we do anything other than creating something unique?
 Each of us as photographers has our own individualized photographic fingerprint.
 Every one of us has a style that we apply to our images.
 Perhaps we use light differently, or maybe we prefer certain tones and colors to be present in images.
 We may take photographs from unique angles and some of us have individualized post-processing techniques that differ from those others prefer.

 So, as long as we’re being individualistic, it really doesn’t matter if we go to these well-traveled photographic destinations.
-As long as we’re relying on our own unique styles, it is impossible for us to take the same photographs like everyone else.
+As long as we’re relying on our own unique styles, it is impossible for us to take the same photographs as everyone else.

 Style really is like a fingerprint.
 You’ve seen press photographers, sports photographers or wildlife photographers all standing in a group to take a photograph of the same person or bird.
 None of them are creating the same photograph because surely, each is taking a somewhat different approach to the image as their own style dictates.
 The same is true for just about any subject material.
 Twenty photographers could stand in a row to photograph the exact same subject, but no two of those images will be exactly alike, not with every photographer putting his or her own unique twist on it.
 Style is what makes images unique, not going places no one else has been.
 Sure, those exotic destinations are nice.
 But for most of us, the opportunities to visit those types of places are few and far between.
 So I say go to those well-traveled photographic destinations.
 Take all the photographs you want to take at these places, and don’t worry about whether it’s already been done.
 The simple truth is, it hasn’t been done.
 Not by you.